egorelik93/PLBlog/NewLang.md

 My hypothesis is that linearity and order constraints would allow for presenting an interface close to classic/continuous FRP but that disallows space leaks.

 `DSink<T>` may be logically equivalent to `DSignal<&out T>`.

+DStream can be combined with complex types to achieve protocols similar to session types.
+For example, a server taking requests from a `DStream<&tmut Request/Response>` is given both a Request and a place to send a response, which is is obligated to send before taking the next request.
+The corresponding client sees this as a type `DSignal<FnOnce(Request) -> Response>`.

 ## [Skipping a bit]